emma255/Manehmos2/Readme.txt

 make sure you have XAMP or WAMP server and composer installed in your system.

+NB: Copy both folders Manehmos2 and temp in the same parent directory in your local server folder.

 STEP ONE (creating the system databases.)

 1. Create a database named manehmos